iamhitarth/hitarthsharma.com/src/posts/2015-06-08--the-suitcase-of-life/index.md

 And more good looking too.

-Well, not quite I guess :(
+Well, not quite I guess ☹️

 To make things worse, what did I have to show for half of my week that was spent on Facebook and YouTube?

 A big fat nothing!

-In other words, the Return on Investment was ZERO!
+In other words, the return on investment was ZERO!

 Yet, I would have never come to this realisation if I hadn't bothered measuring where I was spending my time.